sp00n/corecycler/readme.txt

 TROUBLESHOOTING & FAQ
 ---------------------
 Q: My computer crashes when running this program!
 A: Very likely your Curve Optimizer setting is unstable.
-Change the settings to a higher value (e.g. from -15 to -12) and try again.
+Change the settings to a higher resp. less negative value (e.g. from -15 to -12) and try again.

 Q: How long should I run this for?
 A: Basically as long as you can.
 If you aim for a "12h prime-stable setup", you'd need to run every single core for